Psychics – The Research Debate

 I’m a better psychic when I already know the time period to focus on, or the history of the location.

 (It’s like someone saying, “Oh, look at that car!”
 It’s always easier and faster to spot the car if you know its color, vintage, or at least what makes it interesting.
-In a similar manner, I can more readily connect with ghostly energy when I know the time period or history that it resonates with.)
+In a similar manner, I more readily connect with ghostly energy when I know the time period or history that it resonates with.)

 I want to make use of every tool within my reach, to provide in-depth information at every haunted site.